sami5001/ped.ro/readme.md

 ## Front end developer.
 Based in London

-I'm currently working as a lead front end developer at [Fathom](https://fath.om) building cool stuff for the financial industry.
-Interested in JAMstack, design systems, good DX/UX and under engineering.
+I'm a product engineer at [Modulz](https://modulz.app) helping close the gap between designers and developers.
+Interested in design systems, JAMstack, good DX/UX and under engineering.
 Take a look at my [CV](./cv.md)

 ---